phillmill/pullrefresh/README.md

 # jQuery pull to refresh

 A very simple, lightweight jQuery plugin to "pull to refresh".
 Can be very useful in phonegap or cordova applications.
+Touch devices only at the moment.

 <h2>Usage</h2>